devendrarajput/Calculus/Unit5.md

 # Unit 5 - Analytical Application of Differentiation

 ## MVT - Mean Value Theorem
-- 2nd existance theorem
+- 2nd existence theorem
-    - Condition 1: f(x) should be continious in closed interval [a,b] i.e pictorically no holes, jumps e.t.c
+    - Condition 1: f(x) should be continuous in closed interval [a, b] i.e pictorially no holes, jumps e.t.c
-    - Condition 2: f(x) should be differentiable in open interval (a,b) i.e pictorically no cusps
+    - Condition 2: f(x) should be differentiable in open interval (a,b) i.e pictorially no cusps
-    - There exists a point c between a and b, where instantaneous rate of change = Average rate of change i.e pictorically Slope of (a,f(a)) and (b,f(b)) =  Slope of f'(x)
+    - There exists a point c between a and b, where instantaneous rate of change = Average rate of change i.e pictorially Slope of (a,f(a)) and (b,f(b)) =  Slope of f'(x)
     - Average rate of change = f(b) - f(a) / b - a
     - mvt.png